Advice on the UK leaving the European Union

 - Perth Citizens Advice Bureau - can provide appointments with a Tayside-wide EU Citizen Settlement Scheme Adviser.
 Referrals for an appointment can be made through appointments line 01738 450581 or by emailing EUCitizens@perthcab.org.uk.
 Appointments can be at CAB offices or elsewhere as required.

-- Culture PK - offer a free Assisted Digital service in the AK Bell Library to support access to the EU Settlement Scheme.
-There is a list of assisted digital locations in Scotland but please contact AK Bell Library if you require the service locally
+- Culture PK - offer a free Assisted Digital Service in the AK Bell Library to support access with the EU Settlement Scheme.
+Find out more about this service at www.gov.uk/eu-assisted-digital.

 Further information will be added to this page as it becomes available.